doged/dogedsource/README.md

 then ./dogecoindarkd -daemon
-(youll get a message telling you to make a conf file) then make a DogeCoinDark.conf file in the newly created ~/.DogeCoinDark folder then go back into the dogedsource/src folder and ./dogecoindarkd -daemon again
+(youll get a message telling you to make a conf file) then make a DogeCoinDark.conf file in the newly created ~/.DogeCoinDark folder then go back into the /dogedsource/src folder and "./dogecoindarkd -daemon" again